Thiago099/ai-studies/README.md

 I belive the diffusion models work well because they the x - y conversion happens more times, giving more guidance about what should be done.

 All of this came to my mind while I was creating a diffusion model for studying purposes.
 Instead of timestamp encoding I went for a more simple solution of separating my model into chunks training each chunk separately then joining them together.
 And then came the thought, on this diffusion model I had a clear x and y for each layer group making it a lot more efficient than if I train all the layers together.
-After iv done 100 epochs for each chunk, I trained the full model for another 100 epochs with the x been the random noise and the label, and y the denoised output, and it got worse.
+After iv done 100 epochs for each chunk, I trained the full model for another 100 epochs with the x been the random noise and the label, and y the original image, and it got worse.
 Here is a comparison